 Contradicting studies also indicate that cannabis has anti-aging properties.

 Up until now, research has focused on the fact that smoking weed causes hair loss.
 Studies that found optimistic evidence have seemed to be ignored.
 One such example is the 1980 study which suggests that the THC in cannabis prevents DHT from binding to hormone receptors.

 Why is this important?
 Because hair loss treatments such as Finasteride work by reducing your overall DHT levels.
 Dihydrotestosterone (DHT) is an androgen.
 An androgen is a sex hormone that contributes to the development of what is thought of as “male” sex characteristics, such as body hair.
 But it can also make you lose your hair faster and earlier.

-Even though THC may cause an increase in testosterone levels, it is quickly gaining a reputation as an anti-inflammatory agent and an antioxidant in the medical world.
-So while the actual smoke from weed can suppress collagen production, some studies have shown that the cannabis itself has anti-aging properties thanks to those antioxidants, which neutralize the damaging effects of free radical oxygen particles.
+Although THC can cause a boost in levels of testosterone, it is starting to get a reputation as an antioxidant and an anti-inflammatory agent in the medical community.
+The smoke created from weed can suppress collagen production, however, studies are proving that cannabis itself has anti-aging properties thanks to those antioxidants, which neutralize the damaging effects of free radical oxygen particles.